 16. Flight inspection

-The air navigation services provider shall ensure that the radio navigation aids prescribed under these Regulations are available for use by aircraft engaged in air navigation and are subjected to periodic ground and flight inspection.
+The ANSP shall ensure that the radio navigation aids prescribed under these Regulations are available for use by all aircraft engaged in air navigation and are subjected to periodic ground and flight inspection.

 17. Operation and maintenance plan